kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 Use `Raindrop Highlights: Sync Highlights` command to trigger manual sync.

-Use `Raindrop Highlights: Show last sync time` command to check last sync time for each collection.
+Use `Raindrop Highlights: Show Last Sync Time` command to check last sync time for each collection.

 ### API Token